zk1tty/CyberjamCTF2024/README.md

   <a href="https://discord.gg/qe8ETgMskt">ETHChicago Discord</a>
 </h4>

-🧪 ZKitty and Tippi Fifestarr hacked together this open-source, update to Patrick Collins'  Star Wars CTF using Scaffold-Eth-2 (a toolkit for building decentralized applications).
+🧪 ZKitty and Tippi Fifestarr hacked together this open-source, update to Patrick Collins' "Star Wars CTF" from the 2023 imnotHackathon BETA (alpha) using Scaffold-Eth-2 (a toolkit for building decentralized applications).
 It's designed to make it easier for developers and security curious attendees at the 2024 CypherCon to create and deploy smart contracts.

 ## Quiz contracts
 - Cyjerjam Register NFT: https://sepolia.etherscan.io/address/0x1db3Ad39cC1a0A1e6Ef054E9c1AbcD073b01F24E